pioucraft/gougoule_finance_old/README.md

-# Hub For Things
+# Gougoule Finance

 ## Introduction

-This repository is a hub for things...
-It's a place to store everything you want without needing to services from big tech companies.
+This repository is Gougoule Finance...
+It's a place to track your money

 You can self-host it yourself on your server.
-For now, it requires very few resources, but it will probably need more in the future.

 ## Features

-Currently, the app is in early development.
-Here's the full list of the features :

-1. Track the money you have (including stocks, crypto).
+Track the money you have (including stocks, crypto).
 You can also track your expenses and income, have a graph showing the history of your wealth and many more features.

-Here's a list of the features I'm planning to add :

-1. Store notes
-2. Have an AI (using [Ollama](https://ollama.com)) you can connect to your data and notes
-2. Calendar
-3. Store files
-4. Have a good photos gallery

 ## Installation